 even death’s threshold won’t lock.

 This is our season.
-The one we can’t manage.
+The one I can’t manage.

 And no one trusts the blue

-But the heat works us up while it lasts —
+But the heat works me up while it lasts —

-to get blown into shape, like bowls of glass
+to get blown into truth; like a bowl of glass.

 Travelling, the location gets smaller: